 Definitions and Methodology for Calculating

 Program revenue balances shall be calculated subsequent to year-end reconciliation.
-Balances will be calculated starting with the prior year’s ending cash balance, adding revenues received, and deducting expenditures made during the fiscal year.
+Overall balances by fund type will be calculated starting with the prior year’s ending cash balance, adding revenues received, and deducting expenditures made during the fiscal year.
 This produces the budgetary fund balance at the end of a given fiscal year.
 Balances will not reflect accruals for advance deposits received for future academic terms, accounts payable, or accounts receivable.

 Year-end program revenue balances shall be calculated for: